TangoMan222/Hardware-Projects/Rooted-Dreame-Vacuum/README.md

 ### Phase 1: Recon
 1. **Enter Fastboot Mode**:
+   - Make sure that the USB OTG ID Jumper is NOT set
-   - Connect the breakout PCB and USB to the vacuum.
+   - Connect the breakout PCB to the vacuum.
+   - Plug a cable into the Micro USB port.
    - Hold the breakout button, then hold the vacuum power button.
 Release the power button after 5 seconds while holding the breakout button for an additional 3 seconds.
+   - The LED on the robot should now be flashing
+   - Now you can connect the USB cord to your computer
+   - You will see a Livesuit popup, you can press **NO** at this time
 2. **Run Recon Commands**:
    ```bash
    fastboot devices